sugarlabs/musicblocks/guide/README.md

 The *Save drum machine* button will export *Start* stacks that will play the rhythms as drum machines.

+One other feature of the *Rhythm Ruler* wigdet is the ability to tap out a rhythm.
+By clicking on the *Tap* button and then clicking on a cell inside one of the rhythm rulers, you will be prompted to begin tapping the mouse button to divide the cell into sub-cells.
+The prompt is four tones.
+Once the fourth tone has sounded, a progress bar runs from left to right across the screen.
+Each click of the mouse will define another beat in the rhythm.
+If you don't like your rhythm, use the *Undo* button and try again.

 ### <a name="modes"></a>4.4 Musical Modes